 The school also has:

 .
-LSA has training in Lego Therapy and Play Therapy
+SenCo has training in Lego Therapy and Play Therapy

 How will my child be included in activities outside the school classroom including school trips?